Dworcowa Street: Herold tenement, at 73

 Fritz Herold, a rentier, had this building located at Bahnhoffstraße 31a constructed by Otto Müller.
 He moved there in 1898.
 Unfortunately, the tenement burned down in 1945.
 The architect Fritz Weidner has lived there with his family until 1937.
+From 1922 onwards, the Polish journalist, writer and national activist Stefania Tuchołkowa lived their with her family.

 Urban-type building, the facade displays bay windows and bow windows with an inclination to Art Nouveau: round gable top, vegetal motifs, curved cartouches and an adorned gate.